sustech-topology/TopCap/TopCap/comparison/README.md

 - Trains the Transformer model using the same loss function and optimiser settings as the GRU model.
 - Training progress (loss and accuracy) is printed periodically.
 - Evaluates model performance on the test set and displays training progress graphs.

-### `Gauss_SVM_acc.py`
-This script evaluates the performance of a Gaussian (RBF) SVM classifier on a dataset using stratified 5-fold cross-validation.
-Key aspects include:

-- **Data Loading and Preprocessing:**
-  - Reads a CSV file (e.g., `Sample_TIMIT_noise0_arr.csv`) where the third and fourth columns represent features and the fifth column represents binary labels.
-  - Ensures that the dataset is suitable for binary classification.

-- **Pipeline Construction and Cross-Validation:**
-  - Constructs a scikit-learn pipeline that standardizes the features using `StandardScaler` and then applies an SVM classifier with an RBF kernel.
-  - Performs stratified 5-fold cross-validation in parallel (using all available CPU cores by default) to assess model performance.

-- **Output Metrics:**
-  - Prints individual fold accuracies as well as the mean accuracy and standard deviation across folds.

-- **Usage Considerations:**
-  - Verify that the CSV file is in the expected format.
-  - Install necessary libraries such as scikit-learn, Pandas, and NumPy.
-  - Adjust the `n_jobs` parameter if needed to optimize parallel processing.

----

 ## Requirements